-Consolidated current liabilities were higher by 39% or ₱1.8 billion to ₱6.6 billion as of December 31, 2022 from ₱4.8 billion as of December 31, 2021.
+Consolidated current liabilities were higher by 39% or ₱1.8 billion to ₱6.6 billion as of December 31, 2022 from ₱4.8 billion as of December 31, 2021 and were slightly lower by ₱44.5 million to ₱4.4 billion as of December 31, 2020 from ₱4.5 billion as of December 31, 2019.
 The breakdown of the change in the consolidated current liabilities is detailed below.

-- Trade and other payables increased by ₱163.4 million in 2022 compared to 2021 and ₱157.4 in 2021 compared to 2020 due to purchases under Group's regular credit terms with the suppliers during the latter part of the years. - Current portion of loans payable increased by ₱2.0 billion due to Parent Company's availment of new bridge short-term loan from a local bank to partially finance its acquisition of Asia Alliance Mining Resources, Inc. During the year, quarterly repayment of term loan and reclassification of maturing loan amortization from noncurrent loans were made.
-In 2021, current portion of loans payable increased by ₱113.7 million due to ISRI's opening of trust receipts with a local bank for its equipment and supplies purchases. - Income tax payable decreased by ₱125.0 million as of December 31, 2022 and increased by ₱72.7 million as of December 31, 2021 which mainly comprise of the Group's income tax due for the fourth quarter of 2022 at the RCIT rate.
-In 2022, the Parent Company availed the option to use the optional standard deduction (OSD) as its method of deduction.
+• Trade and other payables increased by ₱163.4 million in 2022 compared to 2021 and ₱157.4 in 2021 compared to 2020 due to purchases under Group's regular credit terms with the suppliers during the latter part of the years.

+Trade and other payables decreased by ₱159 million in 2020 and ₱598.9 million in 2019 due to payments made during the latter part of the year.

+• Current portion of loans payable increased by ₱2.0 billion due to Parent Company's availment of new bridge short-term loan from a local bank to partially finance its acquisition of Asia Alliance Mining Resources, Inc. During the year, quarterly repayment of term loan and reclassification of maturing loan amortization from noncurrent loans were made.
+In 2021, current portion of loans payable increased by ₱113.7 million due to ISRI's opening of trust receipts with a local bank for its equipment and supplies purchases.